 6 weeks - 8-8 hours of lecture and 0-3 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-HISTORY N100 Special Topics in History: Short Course 2 Units Designed primarily to permit the instructors to deal with a topic with which they are especially concerned, more focused than the subject matter of a regular lecture course.
-See department website for topics.
-Does not count towards the requirements of the History major or minor, but may satisfy other campus requirements.
+HISTORY 100S Special Topics in the History of Science 4 Units Designed primarily to permit the instructors to deal with a topic with which they are especially concerned, usually more restricted than the subject matter of a regular lecture course.
+A combination of informal lectures and discussions, term papers, and examinations.
+Instructors and subject to vary.
+Consult department website during pre-enrollment week each semester for topics.
+Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
+Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer: